Coflaz/Monty-Hall-Problem/README.md

 - [License](#license)

 ## **Introduction**
-The Monty Hall problem is a probability puzzle based on a game show scenario.
-In this simulation, we test the strategy of "staying" vs. "switching" choices to statistically verify which yields a better chance of winning.
-The results are plotted to show that switching is the optimal choice.
+The Monty Hall problem is a probability puzzle rooted in a game show scenario.
+This simulation uses Python to test the strategy of "staying" vs. "switching" choices, statistically verifying which yields a better chance of winning.
+By running simulations across multiple door scenarios (3, 10, and 10,000 doors), the project demonstrates the statistically optimal choice: **switching**.

 ## **Features**
-- Simulates the Monty Hall problem for scenarios with 3, 10, and 10,000 doors.
+- Simulates the Monty Hall problem for different scenarios (3, 10, and 10,000 doors).
-- Performs 100,000 iterations per scenario to ensure statistically significant results.
+- Conducts 100,000 iterations per scenario for robust statistical significance.
 - Compares win percentages for both "staying" and "switching" strategies.
-- Visualizes results using `matplotlib` to highlight the advantage of switching.
+- Provides clear visualizations using `matplotlib` to highlight the advantage of switching.

+## **The Brilliance of Marilyn vos Savant**
+In 1990, **Marilyn vos Savant**, famed for having one of the world's highest recorded IQs, answered a reader’s query on the Monty Hall Problem in her “Ask Marilyn” column.
+She argued that **switching doors gives a 2/3 chance of winning**, compared to a 1/3 chance for staying with the initial choice (Crockett, 2015).
+This sparked a massive backlash, with over **10,000 letters**, many from academics and Ph.D. holders, arguing that her solution was incorrect (Crockett, 2015).

+One letter stated, *“There is enough mathematical illiteracy in this country, and we don’t need the world’s highest IQ propagating more”* (Crockett, 2015).
+However, vos Savant was ultimately proven right, demonstrating how even experts can overlook the subtleties of probability.
+Her explanation not only illuminated the correct solution but also challenged the assumptions of intellectual authority, leading to broader discussions in mathematics and economics.

+**Citation:**
+Crockett, Z. (2015).
+The Time Everyone “Corrected” the World’s Smartest Woman. *Priceonomics*.
+Retrieved from [Priceonomics](https://priceonomics.com/the-time-everyone-corrected-the-worlds-smartest/)

-## **Relation to Economic Behavioral Science**
+## **Relation to Behavioral Economics**
-The Monty Hall problem is a classic example of how human decision-making often deviates from rational, probabilistic thinking, making it highly relevant to **behavioral economics**.
-It highlights common cognitive biases, such as the **confirmation bias** and **anchoring effect**, where individuals struggle to update their beliefs despite new information.
-The problem also demonstrates **risk aversion**, as many people prefer sticking with their original choice, even when switching statistically offers better odds.
-By examining the Monty Hall problem, we gain insights into how people often make irrational choices, an important concept in understanding economic behavior.
+The Monty Hall problem is more than just a mathematical curiosity; it serves as a crucial example in **behavioral economics**.
+The problem highlights how **cognitive biases**—such as the tendency to **stick with an initial decision (anchoring effect)** and the **misperception of probabilities**—can influence human behavior.
+Research has shown that most people fail to switch, even when it's the optimal choice, underscoring how individuals often struggle with probability-based decisions (Saenen et al., 2018).

+Understanding the Monty Hall problem helps economists and psychologists gain insights into **decision-making processes**, risk assessment, and how individuals respond to uncertainty, making it a valuable tool in studying economic behavior.

+**Citation:**
+Saenen, L., Heyvaert, M., Van Dooren, W., Schaeken, W., & Onghena, P. (2018).
+Why Humans Fail in Solving the Monty Hall Dilemma: A Systematic Review. *Psychologica Belgica*, 58(1), 128–158. https://doi.org/10.5334/pb.274

 ## **Installation**
-1. Ensure you have Python 3.x installed on your machine.
+1. Ensure Python 3.x is installed.
-2. Install the required libraries using:
+2. Install the required libraries:
    ```bash
    pip install numpy pandas matplotlib
    ```

 ## **Usage**
-1. Clone this repository:
+1. Clone the repository:
    ```bash
    git clone https://github.com/yourusername/monty-hall-simulation.git
    ```